frakkerman/pricing_parcel_lockers/README.md

 ![OOH logo](Src/Utils/ooh_logo.png)

-This project contains code for the paper titled "Learning Dynamic Selection and Pricing of Out-of-Home Deliveries" by Fabian Akkerman, Peter Dieter, and Martijn Mes.
-Contact us if you are interested in the working paper (under review).
+This project contains code for the paper titled "Learning Dynamic Selection and Pricing of Out-of-Home Deliveries" by Fabian Akkerman, Peter Dieter, and Martijn Mes, see:

 ## Citation